-1) General information about the respondents: This section collects demographic information about the respondents, such as their years of experience, current positions, and number of housing projects in which they were involved.

-2) General information about the project: In this section, the respondents were asked to think about a recently finished project and answer questions about the location of the project, as well as the level of performance outcomes regarding cost, time and quality.

-3) Evaluation of the factors: This section asked the respondents to evaluate the 51 factors extracted from the literature review based on their experience with the recent projects they were involved in.
-Two 5-point Likert scales were used to evaluate factors based on their 'level of impact' on the performance of PHCPM and their 'frequency of occurrence' during the construction of the project.
-The aim was to account for the effect from factors that would have a great impact but may not frequently occur and factors that have a minor impact but frequently occur.
-A scale with 'very low impact (1)' to 'very high impact (5)' for the level of impact and a scale with 'almost never (1)' to 'very often (5)' for the frequency of occurrence of the factors were used.

-4) Invitation for further research: This is the final section of the questionnaire and is intended to invite participants to participate in a focus group discussion for the purpose of conducting further research.
+- General information about the respondents: This section collected the demographic information about the respondents, such as their years of experience, current positions and the number of housing projects in which they were involved - General information about the project: In this section, the respondents were asked to think about a recently finished project and answer questions about the location of the project, as well as the level of performance outcomes regarding cost, time and quality. - 3.
+Evaluation of the factors: This section asked the respondents to evaluate the 51 factors extracted from the literature review based on their experience with the recent projects they were involved in.
+A total of two five-point Likert scales were used to evaluate factors based on their level of impact on the performance of PHCPM and their frequency of occurrence during the construction of the project.
+The aim was to account for the effect of factors that would have a great impact but may not frequently occur and factors that have a minor impact but frequently occur.
+A scale with 1 referring to "Very Low Impact" to 5 referring to "Very High Impact" for the level of impact and a scale with 1 indicating "Almost Never" to 5 = "Very Often" for the frequency of occurrence of the factors were used. - 4.
+Invitation for further research: This final section of the questionnaire intended to invite participants to participate in a focus group discussion for conducting further research.
 The respondents were able to provide their contact information if they were interested in participating in the focus group discussion.

 The questionnaire was translated into the local language (Burmese).
 The survey was conducted both online and on paper.
-As for the online survey, a link to a web-based platform, as well as an online PDF form, was sent to the respondents.
+As for the online survey, a link to a webbased platform, as well as an online PDF form, was sent to the respondents.
 There was also a printed version of the form available to those who were able to receive them in person.